 - Cat or dog sitters have a furry companion while they are away from home.

-- Live in a neighbourhood rather than a hotel, allowing travellers to absorb the culture.
+- Live in a neighbourhood rather than a hotel, allowing travellers to better absorb the culture.

 - Enjoy the benefits of a cosy home environment.